MS-Jahan/Messenger-Message-Logger-Selenium/README.md

 # Messenger-Message-Logger-Selenium
 Logs incoming messages, prints them to terminal and save to a file.
+No support for image message yet.

 # Before everything
 - Download selenium driver for your browser and keep it in the same folder.